ESP-Now with ESPHome

 Because we want our measurements to get into Home Assistant, and Home Assistant lives on WiFi, we’ll need to make some sort of bridge so our ESP-Now sensors can talk to WiFi.
 We also need a way to present our sensors inside Home Assistant.

 To accomplish both of those things, I will use an ESP32 as a bridge.
 The bridge will connect to our MQTT broker configured for use with Home Assistant.
 The bridge will also listen to ESP-Now broadcast messages.
-The messages will contain enough information in them to allow the bridge to simulate an MQTT-based sensor
+The messages will contain enough information in them to allow the bridge to simulate an MQTT-based sensor.
+The advantage of simulating an MQTT sensor is it Just Works®, and doesn’t require the bridge to know anything about the sensor devices.

 When you include an mqtt block in the ESPHome YAML.
 It sends two bits of information to the broker regarding the sensors: